⌘K

 Treat aeolian as natural minor for practice purposes.
 Compare it to its relative major to lock in the position relationships.

-G Aeolian appears throughout aeolian is identical to natural minor and dominates pop, rock and folk in minor keys. reach for it any time you want a warm, melancholic mood.
+G Aeolian appears throughout aeolian is just natural minor under a different name. it dominates pop, rock and folk in minor keys. reach for it any time you want a warm, melancholic mood.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Once you are comfortable with G Aeolian, explore related scales to expand your vocabulary.
 The scales below share notes, modes or tonal centres with G Aeolian and are a natural next step in your study.